eciggaar/chatbot-lab/README.md

   ![Import JSON][4]

-We now successfully imported a sample workspace into our service.
+You now successfully imported a sample workspace into your service.
 Next, the bot's functionality can be extended by defining more intents and entities.
 These will then be included into the bot's dialog.

 ## Step 3: Adding a new intent